Contested vs. Uncontested Divorce in Texas

 Uncontested divorces in Texas are not appealable, but certain agreements may be modifiable.

 Another difference between contested and uncontested divorces is the extent to which the outcomes are appealable.
 Since in an uncontested divorce the parties both consent to the arrangement, the terms of the divorce are not appealable.
 However, that does not mean that the parties are stuck with the agreement forever.
-If circumstances change significantly and/or a specific period of time has passed, depending on your state you may be able to modify the agreement.
-However, since the parties are making the decisions themselves, they are more likely to be happy with the outcome of the proceedings.
+If circumstances change significantly or a specific period of time has passed, it may be possible to modify the agreement depending on your state.
+Since the parties are making the decisions themselves, they are more likely to be happy with the outcome of the proceedings.

 In a contested divorce that does not settle, the judge is the one who is ultimately responsible for making the decisions for the couple.
 The judge may end up prioritizing some concerns over others, but this may not always align with the priorities of the couple.
 For example, it may be very important to one spouse to keep the house, and the other spouse may prefer to get the car.
 However, a judge may order the house sold and the car to go to the other spouse.
 The more control the spouses have over the process, the more likely they are to come to an agreement that they both can live with.